frankscu/jadepix/jadepix1/README.md

 # Simulation(Iron-55, using allpix-squared) and analysis(scripts written by python) for jadepix on CEPC

-To run the programs successfully, you must follow the following order.
+To run the programs successfully, you may follow the following steps.

-## Clean old programs
+## Reset program if you have to (not necessary)

 > cd $HOME/jadepix/jadepix1/run

-> ./cleanup.sh
+> ./reset.sh

 ## Setup